Larshalvorhansen/LambdaTheSimulationProject/RESEARCHPROPOSAL.md

 ## **Background and Motivation**

 Contemporary monetary systems rely heavily on commercial banks to create money through lending, an approach that has shown repeated systemic fragility and a tendency toward unsustainable debt accumulation.
-Trond Andresen’s doctoral thesis proposes a radical restructuring of this system, suggesting that only the central bank should be allowed to create money, while commercial banks function solely as lending agents of pre-existing funds.
+Trond Andresen's doctoral thesis proposes a radical restructuring of this system, suggesting that only the central bank should be allowed to create money, while commercial banks function solely as lending agents of pre-existing funds.

-This thesis aims to explore that proposal by combining:
+This thesis aims to explore the outcome of such a proposal by combining:

-- **System dynamics modeling** (à la Andresen),
+- **System dynamics modeling** (from Andresen),
-- **Agent-based modeling** (drawing on complexity theory and adaptive systems), and
+- **Agent-based modeling** (adressing the dificulties that arise and are described in complexity theory by using adaptive systems)
-- **Empirical simulation and comparison in Python**.

-By embedding **agents** with individual behavior rules—capitalists, households, banks, central banks—we can explore **emergent patterns** under both systems and test **resilience, fairness, efficiency, and stability** in a dynamic economic environment.
+By embedding **agents** with individual behavior rules—capitalists, households, banks, central banks, one can explore **emergent patterns** under both systems (with and without Andresen's proposal) and test **resilience, fairness, efficiency, and stability** of such an economy in a dynamic economic environment.

 ---

 ## **Research Questions**

-1. **How does a central-bank-only money creation system compare to the current commercial bank system in terms of debt buildup, economic stability, and resilience to shocks?**
+1. **How does a central-bank-only driven money creation system compare to the current commercial bank system in terms of debt buildup, economic stability, and resilience to shocks?**

 2. **What emergent macroeconomic behaviors arise when individual agents operate under local rules in each system?**